matt-may/matt-may.github.io/_posts/2016-12-22-building-bitsy.markdown

 functional influences and declarative programming in front-end development seem almost universally a good thing, coming from someone who has needed to maintain 1000-line PHP scripts.
-The focus on small, re-usable components that contain encapsulated state and that receive their properties from components above them in the hierarchy does seem to promote more maintainable code.
+The focus on small, re-usable components that manage their own state and that receive their properties from components above them in the hierarchy does seem to promote more maintainable code.

 For Bitsy, the frontend and backend were developed relatively separately;
 however, the frontend React single-page application is embedded within the